Bangalore Golf-Club maybe shifted after ball enters CM's premises again

 When HD Kumaraswamy was the Karnataka CM in 2006, a golf ball flew from the Bangalore Golf Club (BGC) and landed in his residence.
 The same occurred again yesterday, when a ball hit an IPS officer's car's windshield parked near his JP Nagar Phase-III residence, breaking it.
 This has prompted Deputy CM G Parameshwara to mull shifting of the golf course to another location.

-Parameshwara said it's a 'security risk', although no one was hurt in the incident.
+Incident a 'security risk', although no one got hurt

 BGC was established in 1876 and used as an army training area.
 It was redesigned in 2000 and declared a public authority in 2012.
 The 60-acre course is one of the country's most compact 18-hole golf courses.
 However, of late it has lost its sheen.